-- If a client gives you a bad feeling, trust your instincts and leave.
+- If a client gives you a bad feeling, trust your instinct and leave.

-- You always have the right to say no and break off a booking.
+- You always have the right to say no and cancel.
 Give the money back if the client gets angry.
 It’s better to lose some money than to deal with an aggressive client.

 - If the client does something that you have not agreed on, tell them that it’s not okay, in words or body language.
 If the client does not show you respect, leave, even if it might make them angry.
 You and your rules deserve respect!

 - If you work outside, make your deals away from the car, so that no one can pull you into the car by force.

 - Do not work when you have not eaten.
 Hunger makes it difficult to make good decisions.
 Always have a fruit or a snack with you, and a bottle of water.